 Also, using a key/value store would have required more development effort.
 By keeping an intermediate relational database, data marts consumption is made easier.

-There is a lot to say on how we build, maintain and query those data marts at scale, but it will be the subject of another article.
+There is a lot to say on how we build, maintain and query those data marts at scale.
+The second part of this article series is talking about just that:

 If you like large scale event processing and Analytics related challenges give us a shout.
 We are actively looking for Engineers to build tomorrow’s architecture.